Nicktormey/Latin102repository/translation3.md

 B. Grammatical questions

 1. In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase
-Iove is ablative.
-Participle
+Iove is ablative - Ablative absolute.
 2. What case is stercus, and why is it in that case?
 accusative because it is what is physically being washed.
 3. Identify the form of the adjective maiorem (gender, case, number, degree).
-feminine, accusative, singular, greater
+feminine, accusative, singular, comparative
 4. Explain the construction of the verbal unit flumine admisso.
-flumine is ablative, and admisso is an ablative participle, so "let in the river"
+flumine is ablative, and admisso is an ablative absolute
 5. What are the gender, number, case, and antecedent of qui?
 masculine, plural, nominative, and equos
 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
-*nomina*, as it shows that the horses names are what is being listed.
+*erant*, because it is listing what the horses names are.

 C. Literary commentary